Model clause: Arbitration

 “Any dispute or difference arising out of or in connection with this contract, or the subject matter of this contract, including any question about its existence, validity or termination, shall be referred to and finally resolved by arbitration in accordance with the Arbitration Rules of the New Zealand Dispute Resolution Centre.”

-Model Clause for ad hoc Arbitration under the Arbitration Act 1996
+Model clause for ad hoc arbitration under the Arbitration Act 1996

 The following arbitration clause should be included in contracts where the parties wish to have any future disputes resolved by arbitration under the Arbitration Act 1996: